br-mat/annoying-plant/README.md

 ### microPython
 ---

-MicroPython is a efficient implementation of the Python 3 programming language and is optimised to run on microcontrollers and in constrained environments, like our Pico.
+MicroPython is a efficient implementation of the Python 3 programming language it is optimised to run on microcontrollers, like our Pico.
 It includes a small subset of the Python standard librarys, but its more than sufficient to the needs of this project. <br>
 We will use Thonny to write our python code.
-Its a beginnerfriendly easy to use IDE perfectly fitting the needs to run all kinds of electronic projects.
+Its a beginnerfriendly easy to use IDE perfectly fitting the needs to run all kinds of basic electronic projects.

 <br>